rcazzara/seldovia/_people/Cadiz_Ariston_Dayap.md

 cemetery_plot: 248
 source_file: Cemetery Directory
 ---
-**Ariston Dayap   Cadiz** is buried in the Seldovia City Cemetery in plot 248.
+**ARISTON DAYAP CADIZ** was born February 19, 1905 in the Philipine Islands.
+He died in Seldovia on June 20, 1938 and is buried in the Seldovia City Cemetery in plot 248.
 City Records

 1905 - 1972